-One week from now I’ll be on a plane with my husband, daughter and cousin heading for Gibraltar to start our sailing adventure.
+One week from now I’ll be on a plane with my husband, daughter, and cousin heading for Gibraltar to start our sailing adventure.
 We’ll be leaving England for an indefinite amount of time – who know’s when we’ll be back?
-We’ll also be leaving behind my 3 – 4 trips per year back home to see family in Rochester, NY and Cary, NC.
+We’ll also be leaving behind my 3 – 4 trips per a year back home to see family in Rochester, NY, and Cary, NC.

 But where are we headed?
 What are we going to?

 I’m hoping that we’re headed for a completely new lifestyle.
 We’re not just changing homes or moving to another location – we’re embarking on a journey that includes bringing our home with us and seeing the world!
 How incredible is that?